ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/03-sets-and-maps.md

 There are some data structures that can handle operations like that efficiently, such as the *disjoint-set* data structure (see @sec:trees:disjoint-sets).
-But it is very difficult to design data structures that can handle bulk operations, so we do introduce any interface for them in this introductory text.
+But it is very difficult to design data structures that can handle bulk operations, so we do not introduce any interface for them in this introductory text.

 ### Maps, or dictionaries {#ADTs:maps}